filamentphp/filament/packages/panels/docs/10-clusters.md

 The cluster's name is in the breadcrumbs of all resources and pages in the cluster.

-You may customize the breadcrumb name using the `$clusterBreadcrumb` property:
+You may customize the breadcrumb name using the `$clusterBreadcrumb` property in the cluster class:

 ```php
 protected static ?string $clusterBreadcrumb = 'cluster';